 The GGN label is built on certified and responsible farming and transparency.

 The foundation of the GGN label is an internationally recognized and accredited set of good farming practices that cover food safety, sustainability, environmental protection, animal welfare, social responsibility, and supply chain traceability.
-Our goal is to certified responsible farming that benefits producers, retailers, and consumers around the globe.
+Our goal is to certify responsible farming that benefits producers, retailers, and consumers around the globe.

 The GLOBALG.A.P.
 Integrated Farm Assurance standard (IFA) covers all forms of farming – agriculture, floriculture, aquaculture, and livestock.